Wal33D/nhtsa-vin-decoder/docs/WMI_DATABASE.md

 While the WMI database provides extensive coverage, it has some limitations:

-1. **Basic Information Only**: Provides manufacturer, country, and year only
+1. **Basic Information Only**: Provides manufacturer, region, and year only
 2. **No Model Details**: Cannot determine specific model, trim, or features
 3. **No Technical Specs**: No engine, transmission, or performance data
 4. **Static Database**: Requires updates for new manufacturers or codes